VoltRipper

 For most riders, the Onyx RCR is simply the better bike — three times the power, faster, $1,800 cheaper, and even a touch more real-world range than the "200-mile" Delfast.
 The Delfast Top 3.0 earns its place on one thing above all: it's turnkey street-legal, plus it's a refined eco-touring machine for gentle, long, legal road miles.
 So be honest about your riding: if you want performance and value, buy the Onyx and register it; if you want to ride legally on the road with zero hassle and tour at relaxed speeds, the Delfast is worth the premium.
 Just don't buy it expecting 200 real miles.

 VoltRipper is independent — we don't sell Onyx, Delfast, or any bike, and our Score is based on verified specs, not who pays us.
-We disclose affiliate links before you click them, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.
+Affiliate disclosure is included on monetized pages, and we're spec-verified/data-driven rather than hands-on until first-hand testing exists.

 FAQ